-Dams on rivers in the Balkans are not in accordance with sustainable development, HPPs projects under question due to the bad stakeholder relations management31.
-May 2013. / SEE Energy News
+Dams on rivers in the Balkans are not in accordance with sustainable development, HPPs projects under question due to the bad stakeholder relations management, SEE Energy News

 Construction of dam on Moraca in Montenegro is found on a list of criticized dam projects that are not respecting criterions of sustainability in the report from World Nature Fond (WWF).

 Many projects got negative grade for nature protection organization in the report of WWF named Seven sins of dam construction.
 WWF stated that sustainable usages from dams cannot be expected if investors are relying more on financial power than on dialogue, openness and understanding, considering that some governments don’t have enough capacities to defend its national and citizens’ public interest independently.

 “Dams that are planned and constructed appropriately and which work that way can contribute the energy safety and food supply, but unfortunately only long-term interests are important in decision making”, WWF stated.

 Seven “sins” are mentioned and explained in the report and those are: construction on the wrong river, neglecting downstream flow, neglecting biological diversity, economy unreasonableness, social license’s issuance failures, a wrong estimation of risks and blind following of temptations/ favoritism toward construction.